Cowandilla, South Australia

-History

 Etymology

 Its name is derived from the Kaurna name Kawandilla (Kawantilla), meaning "in the north".
 Kauwanta is the Kaurna word for north, and the suffix -illa means "in".
 However it does not reflect a place known by the Kaurna as Kawandilla (whose location is somewhat vague and possibly non-existent); when the village was established in the present location of the suburb in 1840, the developers gave it this name because they thought it meant something to do with "water" (the word kauwi) (hence also "Kauwantilla").
 The whole of Greater Adelaide lies on the traditional lands of the Kaurna people.

 Demographics

 2021 Australian census data identified that 52% of Cowandilla residents were female compared to South Australia with 50.7% female and Australia also 50.7%.
 Furthermore the census identified that 11.7% of Cowandilla residents had Greek ancestry compared to 2.7% in South Australia and 1.7% in Australia.
 The census also found that 5.6% of Cowandilla residents were born in India compared to 2.5% in South Australia and 2.6% in Australia.